recurly/recurly-integration-examples/api/node/README.md

 This example makes use of the [node-recurly][node-recurly] module, an unofficial node client library for Recurly's v2 API.

+Note that it is not necessary to use the Express framework.
+In this example it is used to organize various API actions into distinct application routes, but one could just as easily implement these API actions within another application framework.

 ### Routes

 - `POST` [/api/subscriptions/new](app.js#L18-46)